m-ab-s/media-autobuild_suite/README.md

 `/build/media-suite_update.sh`

 - This script runs every time you run the batch file.
-It checks for updates to the MinGW environment.
+It checks for updates from msys2's pacman etc.

 `/build/media-suite_helper.sh`